LRMPUT/PlaneLoc/README.md

 ```commandline
 sudo apt-get install libboost-system-dev libboost-filesystem-dev libeigen3-dev
 ```
+Please ensure that your Eigen version is not beta version.
+Version 3.3 beta contains a bug that causes system to produce wrong results.

 2. Build PCL from sources and install it:
 ```commandline
 sudo apt-get install libvtk6-dev libflann-dev libxi-dev libxmu-dev libgtest-dev libproj-dev